Uganda remains one of the largest refugee host countries in the world

 Finnish Refugee Council’s activities in Uganda

-Finnish Refugee Council is the only international organisation in Uganda specialising in adult education for refugees.
-Having learnt the benefits of literacy and education, it is also easier for adults to understand and support the education of the rest of their family members.
+FRC has been operating in Uganda since 1997, and currently supports refugees in 13 different settlements in the country’s northern, western, and southwestern regions.
+The Finnish Refugee Council is the only international organisation in Uganda that offers specialised adult education programmes for refugees.
+One of the advantages of adult education is that when adult learners recognise the value of literacy, language, and other life skills, it is easier for them to understand the need and support the education of the rest of their family members.